-Evaluation Methods and Grading Homework: To be assigned weekly.
+Evaluation Methods and Grading

-Homework will be due Fridays and will be

-collected in

-class.
-Papers turned into the graders, Eric

-Longberg's

-mailbox in the math mail room (JWB 228) by 1:30

-PM Fridays

-before he leaves will be regarded as being

-turned in on

-time.
-Homework that is late but not more than

-one week

-late will receive half credit.
-Homework that is

-more

-than one week late will receive no credit at

-all.

-Exams: Exams will be closed book except that you will be allowed to bring a "cheat sheet," an 8.5" x 11" piece of paper with notes on both sides.
+Homework: To be assigned weekly.
+Homework will be due Fridays and will be collected in class.
+Papers turned into the graders, Eric Longberg's mailbox in the math mail mean (JWD 228) by 1.20 PM Fridays mailbox in the math mail room (JWB 228) by 1:30 turned in on before he leaves will be regarded as being time.
+Homework that is late but not more than one week late will receive half credit.
+Homework that is more all. than one week late will receive no credit at to bring a "cheat sheet," an 8.5" x 11" piece of paper with notes on both sides.
 Your text, notes, homework papers, calculators laptops, tablets, phones, text messaging devices, and other books will not be allowed.